Know what is and is not covered

-The typical homeowners insurance policy has six type of coverages.
+The typical homeowner’s insurance policy has six types of coverages.
 They are commonly known as:

 Coverage A: Dwelling, for damage to your house that occurs due to covered losses, such as a fire.
 Following a covered loss, dwelling coverage helps you repair or rebuild your home, including the structures, such as a garage or a deck, attached to it.

 Coverage B: Other Structures, for damage to other buildings or structures on your property that result from a covered loss, such as a tornado.
 This may include a detached garage, a barn, or a fence.

 Coverage C: Personal Property, for damage to or loss, including theft, of your personal belongings and possessions, such as jewelry, furniture, guns, and other valuables.
 If you experience a covered loss, this coverage will help you replace items up to the defined dollar limit in your policy.
 In certain instances, your belongings may be worth more than the typical home insurance policy covers.
 In this case, you may be able to purchase additional coverage through a process known as “scheduling valuables.”
 To help expedite a personal property claim, it helps to keep an updated home inventory of your belongings.

 Coverage D: Additional Living Expenses, for costs incurred, up to your set policy limit, due to “loss of use” of your home, meaning your home has been damaged to the extent that you cannot live in it and you need to live elsewhere.
 This coverage helps you handle the costs of your temporary housing and related expenses.

 Coverage E: Personal Liability, for damage to other people’s property for which you are responsible.
 This coverage may also help you handle legal costs and liability judgments resulting from a lawsuit, up to the defined dollar amounts outlined in your policy.